Location: Burlington, VT, USA

 Phone: +1 802 860 2814

 Bonnie Morrissey, M.Ed., graduated from the Dance Therapy Program at Antioch/ New England Graduate School.
-She did post-graduate research in Consciousness Studies with Stanley Krippner at Saybrook Institute.
+She engaged in post-graduate research in Consciousness Studies with Stanley Krippner at Saybrook Institute.
 Her essay “Umbanda Ceremonies and Mediumship in Brazil” is a cross-cultural study of spirit-based healing using dance and mediumship techniques, published in Voices: The Art and Science of Psychotherapy (1990).
 Bonnie’s essay “Authentic Movement and Embodied Consciousness: Deconstructing the Hierarchies that Sustain Oppression and Domination in Human and Nonhuman Animal Life”, is published in ReVision: A Journal of Consciousness and Transformation (2006).